 Train travel can be extremely enjoyable when it works well; many stations have a particular feeling of romance and excitement, and there are few things better than sitting by a train window watching the world whizz by.

 Train journeys and train companies vary hugely in comfort and reliability, depending on where you live.
-You will probably already know if your local train service is good or not.
+You’ll probably already know if your local train service is good or not.

-If you’re travelling long-distance, have a think about using coaches as an alternative; they are often cheaper and more reliable, and if you book in advance you have the comfort of knowing that you will have room for yourself and your luggage.
+If you’re travelling long-distance, have a serious think about using coaches as an alternative; they’re often cheaper and more reliable, and if you book in advance you have the comfort of knowing that you will have room for yourself and your luggage.

 If you still want to travel by train, here are a few tips :